lisaplesko/WDI-hub/README.md

 # Web Development Immersive on Github

-Discover the students of WDI at General Assembly.
-Take a peek at the code that students are pushing from Boston, NYC and Washington D.C (more cities coming soon).
+Discover the students of WDI at General Assembly Boston.
+Take a peek at past & current cohorts; keep track of code being pushed.

+(App originally developed to showcase different cities; updated in January 2015 to only show Boston cohorts)

 ## Features
-* Index site shows a collection of faces from General Assembly's Web Development Immersive Program
+* Index site shows a collection of faces from General Assembly's Boston Web Development Immersive Program
 * Hover over avatars to see names
-* Filter by city
+* Filter by cohort
 * Search by name
 * Select a student to see their Github activity, including:
     Total # of repos